-(b) Excludes \$3 million and \$7 million of finance receivables at December 31, 2022, and December 31, 2021, respectively, for which we have elected the fair value option.
+(c) Excludes \$3 million of finance receivables at December 31, 2022, for which we have elected the fair value option.

 The following table presents the percentage of total commercial criticized finance receivables and loans by industry concentration based on amortized cost.